Cervical artificial disc replacement complications

 Danielle R. Steilen-Matias, MMS, PA-C. Caring Medical Regenerative Medicine Clinics, Oak Park, Illinois

-A new study suggests that, “simply understanding ranges of motion (ROMs) does not capture the quality of normal cervical motion.”
+A recent study (1) suggests that, “simply understanding ranges of motion (ROMs) does not capture the quality of normal cervical motion.”
 In other words, cervical disc replacement may not recreate normal range of cervical spine motion.
 This introductory sentence to our article comes from surgical research, it is the surgeons themselves expressing these concerns and represents the challenges some find with artificial cervical disc replacement.
 This research is discussed further below.

 Before we go further, let’s understand that there are many people who get great benefit from a cervical artificial disc replacement surgery.
 There are a lot of people who do well with the “hybrid” surgery of anterior cervical discectomy with fusion plus cervical artificial disc replacement surgery when multiple areas of the cervical spine are causing them pain.
 The people who have successful surgery are however, not typically the patients that we see in our office.
 We may see some for nagging problems but in general: